hjdarnel/overly-enthusiastic/src/pages/hello-world/index.md

 I created this blog as a jumping off point for my brainstorming.
 I never have been very good at writing down notes as I research, so I intend to use this blog to share what I come across and what conclusions I come up with.

 I'm a full stack software engineer currently based out of Northwest Arkansas.
-Drop me a line!
+If you want to talk more, <a href="/about">drop me a line!</a>